-During the year ended December 31, 2021, in accordance with authoritative guidance for impairment of long-lived assets, we determined that The Edge at Lafayette no longer fit our current investment objectives and strategy and reduced our expected hold period.
-We further determined that this asset was impaired as the carrying value of the investment was not deemed recoverable.
-Therefore, we recognized an impairment charge totaling \$1,822, which represented the difference between the sale price less estimated costs to sell and the carrying value of the property.
+During the year ended December 31, 2024, in accordance with authoritative guidance for impairment of long-lived assets, we determined that 180 North Jefferson and AQ Rittenhouse no longer fit our current investment objectives and strategy and reduced our expected hold periods.
+We further determined that these assets were impaired as the carrying value of the investments were not deemed recoverable.
+Therefore, we recognized impairment charges totaling \$21,135, which represents the difference between the fair value and the carrying value of the properties.